nebulab/omnes/README.md

 ### Publishing events

-An event can be anything responding to a method `:name`, which must match with a registered name.
+An event can be anything responding to a method `:omnes_event_name`, which must match with a registered name.

 Typically, there're two main ways to generate events.